*** Remember, to read past blog posts, go to >> kitsummers.com/blog/

 *** If you are reading this through Facebook, check out my blog on my website.

-*** If you are not my Facebook friend, yet, please, befriend me.
+*** If you are not my Facebook friend yet, please, befriend me.

 *** I will have places to show you and tales to tell.

-*** I will have secrets to unfold and good news!
+*** Secrets to unfold and good news!